liam1241/grav-plugin-console-log/README.md

 Similar to how the plugin is installed, navigate to the root of your Grav install and type:

-	bin/gpm update consolelog
+	bin/gpm update console-log

 The plugin will now be up to date.

 ## Manual Update

 Manually updating has a few more steps but is still simple.
-Start off by deleting the `/user/plugins/consolelog` directory.
+Start off by deleting the `/user/plugins/console-log` directory.
 Download the latest zip version of this repository and unzip it.
-Make sure the unzipped folder is named `consolelog`.
+Make sure the unzipped folder is named `console-log`.
 Place the folder within `/user/plugins`.
 The latest version of Console Log should now be installed and functioning.

 # Credits